-The Ontario Internal Audit Division of the Ministry of Finance develops an annual internal audit plan based on its risk assessment and input from the OEFC Audit Committee and OFA Management.
-The internal audit plan is presented for review and approval by the OEFC Audit Committee.
+The Ontario Internal Audit Division of the Ministry of Finance develops an annual internal audit plan based on input from the OEFC Audit Committee and OFA Management.
+The internal audit plan is approved by the OEFC Audit Committee.
 The Internal Audit Division reports to the OEFC Audit Committee on the results of their audit work in OEFC.